 What is a Construction Worker?

-A construction worker is someone who does many basic tasks that require physical labour on construction sites.
+A construction worker is part of a construction crew, and performs many basic tasks that require physical labour on construction sites.

 What does a Construction Worker do?